-As of December 31, 2023, income tax returns of the Company and its domestic subsidiaries for the years through 2021 were assessed by the tax authority.
+As of December 31, 2024, income tax returns of the Company and its domestic subsidiaries for the years through 2022 were assessed by the tax authority.

 The operations of the Group encompass tax matters in multiple countries.
 The tax treatment of each country shall be determined by the country in which the operation is situated.
-The taxes laws of each country shall prevail, and all declarations shall be made on time in accordance with the regulations of the country where they are located.
+The tax laws of each country shall prevail, and all declarations shall be made on time in accordance with the regulations of the countries where subsidiaries are located.
 There may be adjustments arising from tax inspections conducted by various regions, and the Group has taken appropriate measures to address these matters.